High-order quantum algorithm for solving linear differential equations: Multistep methods

 A linear system of equations can be solved using the algorithm of Ref.\ \cite{Harrow09} with complexity $\tilde O(\log(N)s^4\kappa^2/\epsilon_L)$, where $\kappa$ is the condition number of the matrix $\matr$, and $\epsilon_L$ is the allowable error.
 (Note that the power of $s$ should be 4, not 2 as given in Ref.\ \cite{Harrow09}.)
-We use the symbol $\epsilon_L$ to indicate the allowable error for the solution of the linear systems, which is distinct from the allowable error for the solution of the differential equation.
-The scaling can be improved if the method reported in Ref.\ \cite{Ambainis10} is used (the method is not given there, but is reported as being in a manuscript in preparation).
-The scaling reported there is $O(\kappa^{1+o(1)}\log^cN)$, which does not include the scaling in $s$ or $\epsilon_L$.
+Recall that $\epsilon_L$ indicates the allowable error for the solution of the linear systems, which is distinct from the allowable error for the solution of the differential equation, $\epsilon$.